What is the Boundary between Quantum Physics and Classical Physics?

 Bahadır Başkaya

-Chemical Engineer.
+I am mostly writing about Science, Science History and Personal Development 🔭.
 An avid science and science-fiction reader, who found peace in writing.